Grandmacore kitchen ideas window with floral café curtains and cozy vintage sink decor

 • A jar of flour or sugar

-Each item should feel like it belongs there, not just placed for decoration.
+Ultimately, each item should feel like it belongs there—not just placed for decoration.

 Small cozy kitchen corner with table, chair, flowers, and soft natural light